Postal III

 Postal III is a third-person shooter video game developed by Trashmasters and Running with Scissors, and published by Akella.
-It was released for Microsoft Windows in December 2011.
-Postal III is the third game in the Postal series, being the sequel to Postal 2, telling the story of The Postal Dude's adventures in a town named Catharsis, following directly from the ending of the second game.
-Ports for OS X, Linux, PlayStation 3, and Xbox 360 were announced, but were ultimately canceled.
+It is the third installment in the Postal franchise and was released for Microsoft Windows in December 2011.
+The game follows series protagonist The Postal Dude who, after leaving Paradise in the previous entry's Apocalypse Weekend expansion pack, finds himself in the town of Catharsis, Arizona after running out of gas, and must find a way to escape.
+Ports for OS X, Linux, PlayStation 3 and Xbox 360 were announced, but ultimately canceled.

+Postal III was a critical and commercial failure.
+Following backlash from critics and fans, Running with Scissors declared the game a spin-off and retconned it as non-canonical.
+Akella entered bankruptcy and ceased operations in 2012.

 Gameplay

-Postal III, like Postal 2 before it, changes up the perspective, this time acting as a third-person shooter as opposed to first person.
-The core of the gameplay is more linear and story-centric as opposed to the open world of 2, with mission-based objectives pushing the plot along.
-However, it retains the same sense of wild abandon action and combat the series is noted for.

-There are two paths the player can follow depending on actions performed in the game, as well as how far the player's Karma Meter reaches; if the player wantonly attacks and kills innocent people, the Karma Meter will be affected, changing from yellow to red and guaranteeing the player goes down the "bad path," in which the plot and missions change accordingly, and which ends with text asking if the player is "disappointed" that they did not get to "waste them yourself?", telling them instead to take the "good path", which will allow the player to see the story through to its logical conclusion.
+Postal III features a third-person, over-the-shoulder perspective, unlike Postal and its sequel, which featured a isometric and first-person perspective, respectively.
+The gameplay is much more linear and mission based, also unlike Postal 2, though an open-world game mode was later added in an update.
+The player, taking the role of The Postal Dude, uses various firearms and melee weapons to defeat enemies, with the option to attack them either lethally or non-lethally.

+The game features a karma system.
+The player can either use lethal forces on enemies, and obtain negative Karma, or non-lethal force and obtain good karma.

 Plot

 Postal III includes performances by a wide array of minor celebrities, including Ron Jeremy, Jennifer Walcott, and Randy Jones.
 The game also contains characters depicting Uwe Boll (director of the 2007 Postal film), Sergei Mavrodi, Osama bin Laden and Hugo Chávez.

-In Postal III, the Postal Dude emigrates to Paradise's sister town of Catharsis as he previously blew up Paradise with a nuclear bomb.
-Due to the economic meltdown, the Dude drives into town and becomes stranded because he can not afford a tank of gas.
+In Postal III, the Postal Dude emigrates to Paradise, Arizona's sister town of Catharsis after he destroyed Paradise with a nuclear bomb.
+Due to the 2008 financial crisis, the Dude drives into town and becomes stranded because he can not afford a tank of gas.
 He must then find work and do various odd jobs to escape the town.

 Through the course of the game, the player can choose one of two paths: the "bad path", which includes joining in on the schemes of Mayor Chomo and Uncle Dave, or the "good path", which involves the Dude joining the Catharsis Police force.
 The game plays out in a fairly linear and cinematic way, although the player's actions affect the outcome of the story and the game.
 Although the "good path" is more difficult to play, it offers more storyline and a longer campaign.

 There are three endings to the game as Postal Dude must escape from the impending Venezuelan invasion with Hugo Chávez leading the charge.